Wisconsin Car Accident Attorney

 - Underinsured motorist coverage (UIM).
 Underinsured motorist coverage, is called UIM, This is like UM coverage.
 However, you use it when you have expenses that exceed the at-fault driver’s insurance coverage.
 For example, the driver who struck you might only have the minimum insurance, $25,000.
 But your losses total $50,000.
 So, you have $25,000 that is uncompensated, which your UIM insurance can cover.

 - Medical payments coverage.
-You can use this insurance to pay for medical bills to treat accident injuries.
+You can use this insurance to pay for significant medical bills to treat accident injuries.
 Insurers must offer medical payments coverage, although you can reject it.
 This is no-fault insurance, which means you can use it even if you are at fault.

 - Collision coverage.
 This insurance will pay for car damage, regardless of fault.
 Many car lenders require collision coverage, so you likely have collision coverage if you have a car loan.

 These optional insurance policies can help cover the costs of an accident.
 As your attorney, we always review all applicable insurance policies, then help our clients maximize their compensation.
+Understanding future medical care is crucial for comprehending the full extent of a claim after an accident, as it addresses the potential long-term impacts of injuries on medical treatment and costs.

 Receiving Compensation for a Car Accident

 Car accidents are expensive and can cost you and your family in many ways.
 According to a study published in Forbes, the average bodily injury claim was $24,000.
 The average property damage claim was $5,000.
+Our legal team is dedicated to securing full and fair compensation for all your losses.
+It is important to understand how much compensation you can claim after a car accident, which includes both economic and non-economic damages.

 Our legal team will seek full compensation for economic losses like: